Audi A2: 2005

-Special versions

-Audi also has a version of the A2 in its Neckarsulm plant which has been converted into a pickup truck by trainees – the "A2 Caddy".
-This was on public show for the first time at the A2-Club of Germany's annual meeting in Amberg, Germany, in August 2005.
-Pictures of the event are available on the German A2-freun.de site linked below.

-Audi also released an S-line version in Germany as of late 2002, with 17" 9-spoke "RS4" style wheels (standard were 15"), sports seats with large side bolsters and lumbar support, special half-leather seat coverings with Pearl Nappa leather and Sprint cloth, leather handbrake handle, perforated leather gearstick and 3-spoke steering wheel and 10 mm lowered sports suspension.
-Additionally, the interior roof lining, the dashboard and carpets were black, the instrument faces titanium-coloured and an S-line badge was added to the rear doors.
-The driver information system and illuminated vanity mirrors for driver and passenger completed the package.

-In the UK, the last Audi A2s (from early 2005 to June 2005) were badged as special edition models featuring a reduced price tag, digital climate control and a 'Concert II' radio with CD player as standard.
-They were the only models available in the UK at this time and were available with either the 1.4 petrol or 1.4 TDI engines.
-This special edition gave the A2 a final sales boost in the UK.

 Lekker/DBM electric version

 In October 2010, an A2 converted to electric power by Lekker Energie and DBM Energy completed an early morning 600 km drive from Munich to Berlin on a single charge.
 Upon arrival, Rainer Bruederle, Germany's Economics Minister, called the test drive a "world record."

 The car was said to still have 18% of its charge remaining on arrival in Berlin and the average speed was reported as being 90 km/h (56 mph).
 The "kolibri" batteries used in the design are so compact that the vehicle retains its four seats and boot space.
 A production version would be possible.
 "The technology could be implemented today.
 It is up to industry to use this potential," commented Mirko Hannemann, the head of DBM.